Drammen: History

 In 1909, Drammen got the first trolleybus system in Scandinavia, the Drammen trolleybus.
 The lines ran until 1967.
 For many years the centre of Drammen suffered from heavy traffic.
 In 1970, Drammen Bridge with two lanes on European route E18 was built (expanded to four lanes in 2006) and in 1999 the opening of the Bragernes tunnel (Bragernestunnelen) diverted additional traffic away from the centre of the city.

 In recent years, the city centre has seen the introduction of new housing, shopping facilities, restaurants, cafes and bars, as well as a public pathway along the Drammenselva river.

 In 2011, Drammen observed its 200th anniversary with many citywide jubilee celebrations.
 Drammen's district heating system was upgraded to use water-sourced heat pumps, drawing on local fjord water, to support population growth in the city.

 Geography

 Drammen is one of the larger cities in Norway, and lies about 40 km from the capital of Norway, Oslo.
 The city centre lies at the end of a valley, on both sides of the Drammenselva river, and where the river meets the Drammensfjord.
 The Holmen island in Drammen is also the main harbor for car and fruit import in Norway.
+Skimtheia at 554 meters above sea level is the highest point of the Drammensmarka forest.

 The Drammen region is part of the metropolitan region around Oslo and the country's fifth largest urban area, it extends far beyond the municipal boundaries; into the municipalities of Lier, Asker, Øvre Eiker and Holmestrand.
 The total population of the settlement is 110,236 inhabitants as of 1 January 2021.

 In 2008 Drammen won the prestigious prize for the best city development in Europe.